Interbotix/ros_hros5/README.md

 roslaunch realsense realsense_r200_launch.launch
 ```

-I should note my camera is configured to launch with the following modifications:
+I should note the R200 is configured to launch with the following modifications:
 ```
   <arg name="cHeight" default="480" />
   <arg name="cWidth" default="640" />